MrPowers/querybench/docs/other-benchmarks/clickbench-pros-cons.md

 ## Disadvantages of the Clickbench benchmarks

-The Clickbench benchmarks are great, but don't test important types of queries and have many flaws.
+The Clickbench benchmarks are excellent, but don't test important types of queries and have many flaws.

-Let's review the limitations of Clickbench, so you can probably interpret the results.
+Let's review the limitations of Clickbench so that you can interpret the results.

 **No join queries**

-The Clickbench queries only cover single table queries and don't consider joins or compound queries with joins.
+The Clickbench queries only cover single-table queries and don't consider joins or compound queries with joins.

-Joins are often the biggest bottleneck for a query, so this is a big omission.
+Joins are often the biggest bottleneck for a query, so this is a significant omission.

 **Only one dataset size**